kaloca/bux-game/README.md

-title: Bux Life
-date: 2022/4/19
-description: "RPG" life simulation game where every choice affects the end result!
+"RPG" life simulation game where every choice affects the end result!
-tag: web development
-author: You
----

 ## Developed using React